-We takes extremely damaged books and makes them look like new again.
-Rebinding books and professionally rebinding books in leather are our specialty.
+We take damaged books and make them look like new again.
+Rebinding books in leather is our specialty.
 These books came to us with missing covers and damaged spines.
 After repair, we covered the books with a warm toned leather.
 The books were personalized with gold stamping on the spine.
 Our customer wanted to retain as much of the original design of the damaged interior end sheets.
-After scanning the original sheet, and using graphic design techniques, we were able to replicate a new end sheet.
+After scanning the original sheet, we used graphic design techniques to replicate a new end sheet.

 We recommend that when you are rebinding a book, that you consider Sokoto Goatskin or River Grain Goatskin for your material.
-These are our most durable and beautiful covers.
+These are durable and beautiful covers.
 We have found these to be great for personalization too.
 These are the finest vegetable tanned goatskins in the world sourced directly from Nigeria.
 We can use goatskin on any type of project.
-Click wedding album repair to learn more about our wedding album repairs.

 Strong and elegant with a lusciously soft feel is a perfect match when rebinding a book.

-These Cowhide Plonge leathers feel great.
-Cowhide plonge can be used on most book rebinding projects.
+These Cowhide leathers feel great.
+Cowhide can be used on most book rebinding projects.

-Please note that for some book rebinding projects, goatskin or genuine leathers for the outside cover is the best option.
-This is especially true because goatskin or genuine leathers are more durable.
+Please note that for some book rebinding projects, top grain cowhide or goatskin for the outside cover is the best option.
+This is especially true because top grain cowhide or goatskin are more durable.
 The durability qualities of genuine leathers are desired when a book is traveling or is subjected to repeated use.

-Customers love this product to rebind a book, especially with a hardcover.
+Customers love this product to rebind a book, especially with a flexible cover.
 How a customer intends to use their book is a consideration of selecting the type of new cover material.
-Bonded leather can be damaged if exposed to excessive direct sunlight and/or excessive heat.
+Please note that bonded leather can be damaged if exposed to excessive direct sunlight and/or excessive heat.